Go Back

 • 1 nutmeg (whole)

-• honey (amount will vary, but likely you will need at least 1 cup)
+• raw honey (amount will vary, but likely you will need at least 1 cup)

 Instructions

-• Add 2 quarts of fresh elderberries to pot with 1/4 cup of water.
+• Add 2 quarts of fresh elderberries to a pot with 1/4 cup of water.

-• Let berries simmer over medium-low heat until soft.
-Use a potato masher to smash berries and release juices.
+• Let the berries simmer over medium-low heat for a few minutes until they are soft and release their juices.

-• Measure the amount of juice you have and return to pot.
+• Measure the juice and return it to the pot.

 • Add ginger root, cinnamon sticks, cloves, and nutmeg.

-• Remove juice from heat and strain again.
-Measure juice.
+• Remove the juice from the heat and strain again.
+Measure the juice.

-• Add the same amount of honey as you have juice and stir until combined.
+• Measure out the same amount of honey as juice.
+Using a spatula, scoop the honey into the hot juice and stir until combined.

-• Bottle and store in fridge using as needed by the teaspoonful.
+• Bottle and store in the fridge, using as needed, by the teaspoonful.

-• Ideally, this should be used within 3 months; however, with the amount of honey in it mine has kept for quite a few months.
+• Ideally, use this within 3 months; however, because of the amount of honey in it, mine has kept for quite a few months.
 Use your best judgment.

 Notes